triSYCL/triSYCL/README.rst

 Technical lead: Ronan at keryell point FR.
 Developments started first at AMD_ and are now mainly funded by Xilinx_.

+It is possible to have a paid internship around triSYCL, if you have some skills related to this project.
+Contact the technical lead about this.
+Xilinx in also hiring in this area... :-)

 OpenCL SYCL
 -----------